McAllen, Texas: History

 In 1904, the Hidalgo and San Miguel Extension (now the Sam Fordyce Branch) of the St. Louis, Brownsville and Mexico Railway reached the Santa Anita Ranch.
 John McAllen and his son James had donated land to the railroad to guarantee it would cross this area.
-On December 5, 1904, the McAllen Townsite Company was formed by Uriah Lott, Leonidas C. Hill Sr., John McAllen, James Ballí McAllen, and John J. Young.
+On December 5, 1904, the McAllen Townsite Company was formed by Uriah Lott, Leonidas C. Hill Sr., John McAllen (1826-1913), James Ballí McAllen (1862-1916), and John J. Young.
 The new community, which was named for John McAllen, had the depot nearest the county seat, Hidalgo, 8 mi to the south.

 By 1911, 5000 acre were under cultivation in East McAllen: commodity crops of cotton, alfalfa, broom corn, citrus fruits, grapes, and figs were raised.
 East McAllen had an estimated population of 1,000 that year, and West McAllen had ceased to exist.
 In 1911, the town applied for and was issued a charter of incorporation under the name McAllen.
 In 1916, 20,000 New York state troops were stationed at McAllen to help quell border disturbances related to the Mexican Civil War.
 The resulting economic boom increased the population from 1,200 in 1916 to 6,000 in 1920.

 McAllen adopted a home rule charter in 1927.
 Canning factories, a winery, tortilla plants, wood-working plants, and some oil exploration increased the population to 9,074 by 1930.
 In 1936, Hiram Garner opened the Valley Distillery, Incorporated, which produced wines from citrus juices.
 The town was a petroleum and farm chemurgic center with a population of 11,877 in 1940, by which time it had adopted the nickname "The City of Palms".
 In 1941, a suspension bridge replaced the old bridge from Hidalgo to Reynosa in Tamaulipas; the new toll bridge was purchased by McAllen and was named the McAllen–Hidalgo–Reynosa International Bridge.
 Its construction resulted in increased tourist trade, making McAllen a winter resort and port of entry to Mexico.

-The discovery of oil in the Reynosa area in 1947 attracted a large migration of people from the Mexican interior to jobs the region.
+The discovery of oil in the Reynosa area in 1947 attracted a large migration of people from the Mexican interior to jobs in the region.
 They both constituted a new tourist market and a cheap labor supply for McAllen.
 The sister cities were linked as a result of the increased traffic between them.
 The population of McAllen was 20,005 in 1950 and 32,728 in 1960.
 In 1954 the McAllen–Hidalgo–Reynosa International Bridge was the number-two port of entry into Mexico.